Ajay5351/IntelliSQL-Intelligent-SQL-Querying-with-LLMs-Using-Gemini-Pro/Documents/README.md

-Theses are our Project's Documentations
+Theese are our Project Documentations